Volunteering & Paid vacancies

 A unique experience and above all the photography trip that I did with the FairMail photographers was very special.
 I am very happy that I have been able to contribute to the development of this beautiful young company that is set up very dynamic and progressive.

-Miranda Mars, Holanda, in FairMail Peru in 2012:
+Miranda Mars, The Netherlands, volunteer at FairMail Peru in 2012

 I very much enjoyed working with a group of very motivated, happy and respectful adolescents, to see their lifes, share it and learn about it.
 I appreciated a lot that I could prepare the lessons myself and that I could propose new ideas and methods.

-Ellen Junglen, USA, volunteerd in Peru in 2012
+Ellen Junglen, USA, volunteer at FairMail Peru in 2012

-Charlotte Mestdagh, Belgium, volunteered at FairMail Peru in 2012:
+Charlotte Mestdagh, Belgium, volunteer at FairMail Peru in 2012

 About Varanasi... it is one of the most fascinating places I’ve ever been despite its chaos, noise and dirt.
 Go with the flow and you’ll love it.